-Here are answers to the common questions and problems of Imagine (formerly DreamSpark) users.
+Here are answers to the common questions and problems of Imagine (formerly DreamSpark) and Fusion users.
 Keep in mind that the College of Computing and TSO only manage the Imagine license and authorization into the ELMS system.
-TSO is unable to support your specific installation of the software available in this program, and download, installation, and usage issues may ultimately be the responsibility of Kivuto Solutions (formerly E-Academy) or Microsoft.
+TSO is unable to support your specific installation of the software available in this program, and download, installation, and usage issues may ultimately be the responsibility of Kivuto Solutions (formerly E-Academy), Microsoft, or VMWare.
 See Microsoft's Imagine FAQ for additional information.

 If you have a question not found here please submit it (and by all means, if you have an answer please submit that as well so that we can share the information).
 You can contact us at email@example.com.